setgree/PaluckMetaSOP/README.md

 Install via `devtools::install_github("setgree/PaluckMetaSOP")`.

-I am currently writing vignettes; the functions are mostly done.
+I am currently writing vignettes; the functions are mostly done (though I am paring them down a bit -- the `utils.R` script can just be put into vignettes or something)
-(broseVignettes() works so long as I install with build_vignettes = TRUE !)
+(broseVignettes() works so long as I install with `build_vignettes = TRUE !`)

 ### Package TODOs
 1. edit SMD vignette